 Day trips from Mostar

 The best way to visit any of these places is with your own transport.
-You can do it on the bus, like I did, however it does take more time that way; by the time you have located the bus, got where you want to go, visited and then found the bus back that is the whole day gone pretty much.
+You can do it on the bus, like I did, however it does take more time that way.
+By the time you have located the bus, got where you want to go, visited and then found the bus back that is the whole day gone pretty much.
+Here are the trips I managed to fit in anyway.

 This is relatively close to the city, so you could get a cab if you wanted to be lazy.
-I got a bus from the main bus station Sometimes the bus doesn’t go into the station but just stops on the road beside it, apparently.
+I got a bus from the main bus station.
+Sometimes the bus doesn’t go into the station but just stops on the road beside it, apparently, so easy to miss it.
 When you get there you will find a lake, waterfall and a Dervish monastery that you can go wander around.
 There is a restaurant serving great trout, plus a few hikes.

 2. Kravice waterfall.

-Apart from all this, I enjoyed just wandering around the old town.
-There were buskers, awesome ice creams for 0.50 euros, plenty of restaurants and bars and it felt like a reasonably safe place to be.
+Apart from all this, I enjoyed just wandering around the old town on an evening.
+There were buskers, amazing ice creams for 0.50 euros, plenty of restaurants and bars and it felt like a reasonably safe place to be.
 Nobody really hassled me trying to sell me stuff, and the beggars (normally organised gangs) were not too persistent.
 The main annoyance was simply the volume of people there.